 - MENA Scholarship Programme (MSP)

 - Step 2: Prepare your answers to the following Questions

 - Step 4: Apply for Admission to The Hague Academy

 StuNed (Dutch-Indonesian scholarship programme)

 The StuNed Scholarship programme aims to strengthen the human resources in Indonesian organisations and the bilateral relations between the Netherlands and Indonesia.
-The deadline for StuNed Scholarship applications was 6 January.
+It is no longer possible to apply for StuNed Scholarships for the 2018 courses, but the deadline for applications for the 2019 courses (starting April – December) will be at the end of 2018.
 Learn more about this scholarship.

 How to apply for StuNed

 - Apply to your preferred course with The Hague Academy for academic admittance.
 Please indicate that you intend to apply for StuNed Scholarship.